 The Team Challenge mimics the NAJYRC selection process for the Area VII Team Challenge Event to introduce the process to our future NAJYRC candidates.

 In order to accomplish this goal, we provide additional educational and competitive experiences for our lower level riders.
-With this in mind, we will mimic the NAJYRC selection process for the Area VII Team Challenge Event to introduce the process to our future NAJC candidates.
+With this in mind, we will mimic the NAYC selection process for the Area VII Team Challenge Event to introduce the process to our future NAYC candidates.

 Caber Farms HT August, 26-27, 2018.

 Area VII will again be holding a YR Team Challenge at Caber Farms Horse Trial on August, 26-27, 2018.
 This will be a competition comprising of teams of 3-4 riders at each of four levels: Beginner Novice, Novice, Training, and Preliminary.
 Other Areas and Area VII Adult Riders will be invited to participate with ribbons and prizes awarded to the first place team in each level.